 Why Drive an LSV?

 Driving a street legal LSV on public roads offers the same benefits as driving a golf cart: ease, convenience, efficiency, and an undeniable cool factor.
-Just look at those people, all hip and cool.
+Just look at those people in the photo above, all hip and cool with their mom pants and khaki shorts.
+Those are trendsetters, my friends.

-That brings us to the second part of the topic:
+That brings us to the second part of the topic at hand.

 What is a Golf Cart?